-This event will present and debate the findings of the ‘Brexit Rebuilding Relations and Resilience’ project (October 2018-August 2019).
+This event presented and debated the findings of the ‘Brexit Rebuilding Relations and Resilience’ project (October 2018-August 2019).

 This project explored the impact of the Brexit process on relationships between businesses, local government and civil society groups in the South West.

 The research has given us a real insight into the challenges Brexit is posing to local relationships, and has highlighted key areas where change could be beneficial.
 For businesses, challenges include negotiating new contracts with suppliers, resolving differences between staff, and strengthening links with their local community.
 For community groups and local government, new ways of interacting with partners are also needed especially with the prospect of a no-deal Brexit.
 In each case individual workers and leaders are operating under increased pressure.